Embracing Your Inner Child: A Journey Toward Healing and Self-Discovery

 “I won’t abandon you.”

-Even if it feels awkward at first.
+Even if it feels awkward at first, that’s normal.

-Replace the coping with a healthier response
+Replace the coping with a healthier response.

 You don’t have to change overnight.
+Just choose one new move:

 Instead of people-pleasing: “Let me think about it and get back to you.”